trizin/NFT-Marketplace-on-Avalanche/README.md

 }
 ```

-Next, let's call this function when the button is pressed.
+Next, call this function when the button is pressed.

 ```js
 ...